kcjengr/qtpyvcp/docs/source/install/quick_start.rst

 **Upgrade QtPyVCP**

-As improvements are made to QtPyVCP you an upgrade your pip install with the following
+As improvements are made to QtPyVCP you can upgrade the pip install with
 ::

   pip install git+https://github.com/kcjengr/qtpyvcp.git --upgrade